sbb-design-systems/lyne-components/docs/GETTING_STARTED.md

 ### Full Font

-The `typography.css` file only contains a subset of the `SBBWeb` fonts that do not contain all characters (e.g. the French "œ").
+The `typography.css` file only contains a subset of the `SBB` fonts that do not contain all characters (e.g. the French "œ").
 For including the full fontset, we provide the `fullfont.css` file which can be added after the `typography.css` file.

 ```css